AFM-analysis/PyJibe/docs/sec_code_signing.rst

 PyJibe uses free code signing provided by `SignPath.io <https://about.signpath.io/>`_, certificate by `SignPath Foundation <https://signpath.org/>`_.
-These binaries are named `PyJibe_signed` on the `release page <https://github.com/AFM-analysis/PyJibe/releases>`_.
+These binaries can be downloaded from the `release page <https://github.com/AFM-analysis/PyJibe/releases>`_.
-You should prefer downloading these signed binaries for a smooth installation process and an uninterrupted user experience.

 Project Integrity